openshift-pipelines/pipeline-service/ckcp/README.md

 3. to install [argocd CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation/)
 4. to install [yq](https://mikefarah.gitbook.io/yq/#install)
 6. to install [kubectl kcp plugin](https://github.com/kcp-dev/kcp/blob/main/docs/kubectl-kcp-plugin.md)
    Note: ckcp uses the official kcp image in order to run kcp in a pod (latest released versions).
 It is advisable to use the same version for the kcp plugin as the kcp core API (especially as KCP API is evolving quickly).
-The current version can be found in this [file](./openshift/overlays/dev/kustomization.yaml) as the 'newTag' variable.
-Make sure to checkout this branch before installing the plugin.
+The current version can be found in [DEPENDENCIES.md](../DEPENDENCIES.md).
+Make sure to checkout the branch listed in the doc before installing the plugin.

 You can run the openshift_dev_setup.sh script with or without parameters as specified below:
 Note: Triggers require pipelines to be running and thus running ckcp with triggers alone is not supported.